Mr-Ye-Cao/fara/README.md

 fara-cli --task "whats the weather in new york now"
 ```

-Hint: might need to do `--tensor-parallel-size 2` if you run out of memory
+Hint: might need to do `--tensor-parallel-size 2` with vllm command if you run out of memory

 ### What Makes Fara-7B Unique